strimzi/proposals/066-topic-replication-factor-change.md

 Mounting the existing Cruise Control API secret into the Topic Operator would require to always deploy Cruise Control before the Topic Operator, creating a strong dependency between these two components.
 To avoid that, the Topic Operator will create it's own API secret containing a dedicated admin username and password, while Cruise Control will add the secret content to its API credentials store.
-This logic will be triggered only when they are both part of the KafkaTopic resource.
+This logic will be triggered only when they are both enabled in the Kafka resource.

 The Entity Operator reconciler will detect any API secret change, and restart the Entity Operator pod to load the new credentials.